zachristmas/KSU_IT3203/Lab_Help/WebLab_MacOS.md

 **Initial SSH test:**
 -   Start setting up SSH connection to the school
+	-   Open 'Terminal' application (should be on all Macs by default)
 	-   In the terminal console type: ``ssh USERID@weblab.kennesaw.edu``
 	-   Confirm “yes” to trusting ssh certificate
 	-   Enter your NetID password